react-page/react-page/docs/builtin_plugins/video.md

 #### [@react-page/plugins-video](https://www.npmjs.com/package/@react-page/plugins-video)

-The image plugin allows you to add images to your content by entering their URL.
-The image plugin does not support uploads.
+The video plugin allows you to embed videos in your content by entering their URL.
+The video plugin does not support uploads.

 <p>